 We have no exit strategy.
 When we started, we thought it would take a year or two to get all our exploring done and find The Place, but now we’ve decided to play this hand for as long as we can comfortably hold the cards.

-Tim is 51, I’m 48, and we’re frequently the youngsters of the RV park, and I’m OK with that.
+Tim is 52, I’m 49, we’re frequently the youngsters of the RV park, and I’m OK with that.
 If you’ve read our “How we met” story, and are now trying to do the math, let me help you out.
 Yes, we were young.
 We married at 26 and 23, had our sons right quick, and that is how we ended up with an empty nest by the ages of 49 and 46.

-More on that to come, but for now, if there’s a topic I didn’t cover, you are welcome to ask your question in the comments section below.
-But keep it clean.
+So that’s it for the end of Year 3!
+If there’s a topic I didn’t cover, you are welcome to ask your question in the comments section below, but keep it clean.
 My parents read this.

 Other updates: We started full-timing in August of 2015, but I didn’t think to do an annual review until the end of 2016, and it was just a listing on Facebook of places we’d visited.
 After that, I started using a quarterly format.